python/cpython/Doc/library/tkinter.rst

 .. data:: ASK

-   A dialog will be displayed to the user, in order to select an action.
+   A dialog will be displayed to the user for them to select an action.

 .. data:: COPY